Incredible Day Trips From New York (You Should Explore)

 As you stroll through its picturesque historic center, you’ll find riverside restaurants, boutiques, antique stores, and quaint coffee shops dotting every corner.
 During the summer, a favorite activity is having coffee at sidewalk cafes and dining by the riverfront or at outdoor patios, many of which feature live music.

 If you’d like to enjoy a little nature during your day trip, Cold Spring has a lot of that as well.
-There are also several hiking and biking trails in the outskirts of town, as well as water sports, including boating, canoeing, paddle-boarding, kayaking, and waterskiing on the river.
+There are also several hiking and biking trails on the outskirts of town, as well as water sports, including boating, canoeing, paddle-boarding, kayaking, and waterskiing on the river.

 Storm King Art Center (Windsor, New York)